williamouyang/okta.github.io/_source/_posts/2017-06-13-add-authentication-angular-pwa.md

 You're developing a Progressive Web Application (PWA) and your service worker and web app manifest are working swimmingly.
 You've even taken the time to deploy it to a server with HTTPS and you're feeling pretty good about  things.
 But wait, you don't have any way of knowing who your users are!
 Don't you want to provide them with an opportunity to authenticate and tell you who they are?
 Once you know who they are, you can give them all kinds of personalization options, inspire them to ❤️ your app, and maybe even support your work!

-In this article, I'll show you how you can lock down a Spring Boot app, then use modern authentication protocol, in this case OpenID Connect (OIDC), to authenticate and gain access to its APIs.
+In this article, I'll show you how you can lock down a Spring Boot app, then use a modern authentication protocol, in this case OpenID Connect (OIDC), to authenticate and gain access to its APIs.

 ## Secure Your Spring Boot App

 You might've heard that [Stormpath joined forces with Okta](https://www.okta.com/blog/2017/03/stormpath-welcome-to-Okta/) a few months ago (February 2017).
 Since the transition, we've been working hard to make the Stormpath SDKs work with Okta's API.
 The good news is we've made great progress!

-In this example, you'll use a Stormpath's Spring Boot Starter to add security to a Spring Boot app.
+In this example, you'll use Stormpath's Spring Boot Starter to add security to a Spring Boot app.
 I'll show you how this starter provides functionality such as login, forgot password, and user registration.

 Then I'll show you how you can use OIDC and Okta's Auth SDK in an Angular app to login and get data from the Spring Boot app.
 Finally, I'll show how Stormpath's Angular SDK has similar functionality to the Spring Boot Starter, providing login, user registration, and forgot password features.

-I recently created a Sping Boot app that provides a list of good beers, based on a pre-populated list.
+I recently created a Spring Boot app that provides a list of good beers, based on a pre-populated list.
 It filters out less-than-great beers and displays them in an Angular UI that displays the first animated GIF (from Giphy) that matches the beer name.

 Let's get started!